 - Experts Encourage GPS For Anyone With Learner’s Permit

 - Reduce The Risk Of Bad Driving Habits

 Teens And Distracted Driving & Drunk Driving

 If we all follow the rules of the road it results in more safety for everyone.
 Having a driver’s license does not mean you or your teen are immune to a potential car accident.
 The best thing parents can do to prevent teen car accidents is to emphasize the basics of traffic safety.
-That means having genuine conversations about the dangers of distracted driving, importance of seat belts, and how a one-time decision to get involved with drinking and driving can result in a fatal crash.
-The leading cause of death (accidental) among teenagers is teen crashes.
+That means having genuine conversations about the dangers of distracted driving, the importance of seat belts, and how a one-time decision to get involved with drinking and driving can result in a fatal crash.
+The leading cause of death (accidental) among teenagers in teen crashes.